cameronmathis/cameronmathis/README.md

 ## Hi, my name is Cameron Mathis

-- I am a full-time Software Engineer with [NCR Corporation].
+- I am a full-time Software Engineer with [Deloitte].
 - My current portfolio can be found [here].
 - My resume can be viewed at [this link] or downloaded from [this repository].
 - I am always working on side projects to test and grow my knowledge!